microsoft/P.808/README.md

 # P.808 Toolkit
 The P.808 Toolkit is a software package that enables users to run subjective speech quality assessment test in Amazon Mechanical Turk (AMT) crowdsourcing platform, according to the ITU-T Recommendation P.808.
-It extends P.808 in the following ways:
+It includes following test methods:
+* Absolute Category Rating (ACR) -- Annex A, P.808

-* Includes Degradation Category Ratings (DCR)
+* Degradation Category Ratings (DCR) -- Annex B, P.808
-* Includes Comparison Category Ratings (CCR)
+* Comparison Category Ratings (CCR) -- Annex C, P.808
-* Significantly speeds up the test process by integrating the participant qualification step into the main rating task compared to a two-stage qualification and rating solution
+* Evaluating the subjective quality of speech in noise (i.e. implementation of ITU-T Rec.
+P.835 approach in crowdsourcing) -- Annex D, P.808

+It also extends P.808 in the following ways:

 * Includes implementation of the ITU-T Rec.
-P.835 for the crowdsourcing approach is also provided based on the recommendations given in the ITU-T Rec.
-P.808.
-* Includes implementation of the ITU-T Rec.
 P.831 for the crowdsourcing approach is also provided based on the recommendations given in the ITU-T Rec.
 P.808.

 Relevant ITU-T Recommendations are :
-* [ITU-T Recommendation P.808, _Subjective evaluation of speech quality with a crowdsourcing approach._](https://www.itu.int/rec/T-REC-P.808/en) Geneva: International Telecommunication Union, 2018.
+* [ITU-T Recommendation P.808, _Subjective evaluation of speech quality with a crowdsourcing approach._](https://www.itu.int/rec/T-REC-P.808/en) Geneva: International Telecommunication Union, 2021.

 * [ITU-T Recommendation P.835, _Subjective test methodology for evaluating speech communication systems that include noise suppression algorithm._](https://www.itu.int/rec/T-REC-P.835/en) Geneva: International Telecommunication Union, 2003.